AkshayBade/akshaybade.github.io/learn_k8s.md

 **Controller Manager**: Is a process responcible to create a new node, add it to existing worker cluster at runtime, monitor pods within all workers and inform scheduler on pod death.

 ## Local Setup

 ### Minikube
+Minikube always runs in VM or virtual box & needs a hyperviser to be installed on local.
+Minikube installs both Master and worker processes on same virtual box.

 Make sure docker daemon is running.
 - Download linux minikube version
 ```console